What is Azure Boards?

 Work in sprints, implement Scrum

 - Plan sprints by assigning work to current or future sprints.
-Learn more: Assign work to sprints.
+To learn more, see Assign work to sprints.

-- Forecast work that can get completed based on effort estimates: Learn more: Forecast work.
+- Forecast work that can get completed based on effort estimates: To learn more, see Forecast work.

 - Determine how much work can be done within a sprint.
-Learn more: Set team capacity.
+To learn more, see Set team capacity.

 - Bulk assign issues and tasks to team members and sprints.
-Learn more: Bulk modify work items.
+To learn more, see Bulk modify work items.

 Assign backlog items to a sprint

 - Organize work into a hierarchy by grouping issues under epics, and tasks under issues.
-Learn more: Organize your backlog.
+To learn more, see Organize your backlog.

 - Create queries and quickly triage issues and tasks.
-Learn more: View and run queries and Triage work.
+To learn more, see View and run queries and Triage work.

 - Create work item templates to help contributors quickly add and define open meaningful issues and tasks.
-Learn more: Use work item templates.
+To learn more, see Use work item templates.

-- Quickly find work items assigned to you or pivot or filter work items based on other criteria, such as work items that you follow, that you're mentioned in, or that you viewed or updated.
-Learn more: View and add work items.
+- Quickly find work items that are assigned to you.
+Pivot or filter your work items based on other criteria, such as work items that you follow, that you're mentioned in, or that you viewed or updated.
+To learn more, see View and add work items.